lwilk0/fmp/GPGCACHE.md

 ## Disabling Caching

-If you want to disable passphrase caching entirely, set the cache durations to `0`:
+If you want to disable password caching entirely, set the cache durations to `0`:
 ```
 default-cache-ttl 0
 max-cache-ttl 0
 ```

-This will require you to enter your passphrase every time a password is decrypted.
+This will require you to enter your password every time a password is decrypted.

 ---